urbanopt/urbanopt.github.io/getting_started/getting_started.md

 <ul class="jk_accordion">
   <li class="acc"><input id="accordion15" type="checkbox" /><label for="accordion15">Post-process REopt results</label>
     <div class="show">
-      <p><strong>REopt Lite</strong> optimization happens during the post-processing of each scenario, after the scenario is run.
+      <p><strong>REopt</strong> optimization happens during the post-processing of each scenario, after the scenario is run.
 Two types of REopt optimization are available:</p>
       <ol>
         <li><strong>scenario-level</strong>, which optimizes for the aggregate load of the entire district being simulated assuming there is one primary utility meter, and</li>
         <li><strong>feature-level</strong>, which optimizes each building’s load individually assuming each building is individually metered.</li>
       </ol>
       <p>You may chose to optimize by one or both of these approaches according to your project objectives.</p>
-      <div class="important-note"><p>Note&mdash;You will need an internet connection so the REopt™ Gem can access the REopt Lite API.</p></div>
+      <div class="important-note"><p>Note&mdash;You will need an internet connection so the REopt™ Gem can access the REopt API.</p></div>
       <p><strong>To optimize at the scenario-level, use the <code>--reopt-scenario</code> flag:</strong></p>
       <div class="language-terminal highlighter-rouge"><pre class="highlight"><code><span class="code-text">  uo process --reopt-scenario --feature &lt;path/to/FEATUREFILE.json&gt; --scenario &lt;path/to/SCENARIOFILE.csv&gt;</span></code></pre></div>
       <p>The <code>--reopt-scenario-assumptions-file</code> (or <code>-a</code>) option can be used to specify the path to the assumptions file to use for this optimization.
 If none is specified, the <code>base_assumptions.json</code> file in the <code>reopt</code> folder of the project directory will be used.</p>